Gusehd/V5S_Teleoperation/THIRD_PARTY_NOTICES.md

 not modify it, so it has no effect on the license of our code.
 Modifying it would require publishing those files under the MPL.

-> Not distributing binaries matters here: the MANUS SDK may not be
-> redistributed, and a compiled bridge links against it. `.gitignore` enforces
-> this.

 ---

 ## ROS2